Macarthur Astronomical Society: Formation and management

-Formed in 1996 in Ingleburn, NSW by Philip Ainsworth, Macarthur Astronomical Society Inc. is registered as an independent Incorporated Association by the NSW Office of Fair Trading.
+Formed in 1996 in Ingleburn, New South Wales by Philip Ainsworth, Macarthur Astronomical Society Inc. is registered as an independent Incorporated Association by the NSW Fair Trading.
 Its affairs are governed by its own constitution and managed by an elected seven member Management Committee.
-The Financial year commences on 1 March.
-As required by the Office of Fair Trading, the Secretary of the Society acts as Public Officer.
+As required by NSW Fair Trading, the secretary of the society acts as Public Officer.
 The Society is approved by the NSW Commissioner of Police for the purpose of an exemption from obtaining a laser pointer permit.

 Macarthur Astronomy Forum

 The monthly meetings of the Society provide a platform for professional astronomers and prominent amateur astronomers, on each third Monday (Jan.to Nov.).
 These meetings were renamed the Macarthur Astronomy Forum in 2011.
-Guest speakers have included Nobel Laureate Professor Brian Schmidt, Professor Bryan Gaensler, Australia's Astronomer at Large, Professor Fred Watson, Dr Mark Phillips and NASA astronaut Greg Chamitoff.
+Guest speakers have included Nobel Laureate Professor Brian Schmidt, Professor Bryan Gaensler, Australia's Astronomer at Large Professor Fred Watson, Mark Phillips and NASA astronaut Greg Chamitoff.